tonedefdev/terracreds/README.md

 - [ ] MacOS (Keychain)
 - [ ] Linux (ksecretservice or gnome-keyring)

-The MacOS and Linux versions are currently in development.
-Check back soon for updates!
+*The MacOS and Linux versions are currently in development.
+If you'd like to support the project please feel free to submit a PR*

 ## Windows Install via Chocolatey
 The fastest way to install `terracreds` on Windows is via our Chocolatey package: